philzook58/philzook58.github.io/_drafts/2018-09-21-HOTT_notes.markdown

 Reals as floats may be objectionable to your sensibiliuties.
 Then perhaps a preferable approach may be to use exact reals, numbers that retain the capacity to be computed to arbitrary precision upon request.

+Maybe there is more connection to my path thing than I realezied